mogolola/DataCampStartingKit/README.md

 Authors: Mo YANG, Shuopeng WANG, Zizhao LI & Qixiang PENG

  Agricultural monitoring, in particular in developing countries, can help prevent famine and support humanitarian efforts.
-A central challenge is yield estimation, which is to pre- dict crop yields before harvesting.
+A central challenge is yield estimation, which is to predict crop yields before harvesting.

  Remote sensing, on the other hand, is a globally available and economical data source that has recently garnered much interest.